lmstudio-ai/venvstacks/tests/README.md

     VENVSTACKS_EXPORT_TEST_ARTIFACTS="~/path/to/output/folder"
     VENVSTACKS_FORCE_TEST_EXPORT=1

-The test suite can then be executed via `tox --m test` (the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`).
+The test suite can then be executed via `tox --m test -- -m "expected_output"` (the generated metadata and artifacts should be identical regardless of which version of Python is used to run `venvstacks`).

 If the forced export env var is not set or is set to the empty string, artifacts will only be exported when test cases fail.
 Forcing exports can be useful for generating reference artifacts and metadata when tests are passing locally but failing in pre-merge CI.

+If the target export directory doesn't exist, the artifact exports will be skipped.

 The `misc/export_test_artifacts.sh` script can be used to simplify the creation of reference artifacts for debugging purposes.